kb100/signal-authenticator/README.md

 has been minimally tested, but does seem to work.
 DO NOT USE unless you understand the risks.
 That said, it works ;)

-At present, signal-authenticator does not implement standard flags/PAM conventions like passing nullok
-(will be implemented in the future).
-It works on an opt in basis.
+At present, signal-authenticator accepts the `nullok` and `nonull` options to indicate whether or not signal authentication is done on an opt in basis, or whether it is required.
 If `.signal_authenticator` is found in a user's home (even if invalid) it assumes the user has opted in.

 In order to require public key authentication + allow users to opt in to two-factor authentication, the important options for `/etc/ssh/sshd_config` are